Emma Jane Unsworth: Curious Tales Collective

 In 2013 Unsworth collaborated with writers Alison Moore, Jenn Ashworth, Tom Fletcher and Richard Hirst to produce a collection of Christmas ghost stories, published as The Longest Night.
 The edition was limited to 300 copies and the writers performed atmospheric readings in venues which included one in a supposedly haunted room which had previously been used as a morgue, in The Church Inn, Prestwich.

 The following year, the Curious Tales Collective released a second volume of short stories entitled Poor Souls Light which celebrated the centenary of Robert Aickman and saw contributions from the original group of writers, plus guest writers M John Harrison and Johnny Mains.
 The edition again had a limited run, this time with 500 copies published.
 Both works contained illustrations by artist Beth Ward.

 Other work

 In November 2014 Unsworth took part in Manchester Central Library's Chaos to Order season which involved musicians and artists taking over the newly refurbished library for a week and organising a diverse range of events.
 Unsworth became the Writer in Residence and spent the week running drop-in writing workshops, Q&A sessions with contemporary writers from around the UK, and daily readings of Frank O'Hara's Lunch Poems.

 In 2021, Unsworth co-wrote the second episode of BBC One comedy drama The Outlaws with series creator Stephen Merchant.

+In 2023 Unsworth was the showrunner for the Sky Atlantic series Dreamland, starring Lily Allen and Freema Agyeman.